Stop Blushing over Rosacea and Facial Redness

 What are the four types of Rosacea?

-- Papulopustular rosacea – red bumps & acne-like breakouts
+- Papulopustular – red bumps & acne-like breakouts

 What are the leading contributors of Rosacea?

 Though the cause of rosacea has not been determined, there are factors that put individuals at risk of developing this skin disease.
-For example, rosacea often appears in individuals whose family members have a history of this chronic skin disease.
-An overactive immune system and environmental factors are also linked to the appearance of rosacea.
-Intestinal bacteria, known as Helicobacter Pylori, is one of the less common factors in the development of rosacea, along with skin mites.
+For example, it often appears in individuals whose family members have a history of this chronic skin disease.
+An overactive immune system and environmental factors are also linked to the appearance of facial redness.
+Intestinal bacteria, known as Helicobacter Pylori, is one of the less common factors in the development of this skin disease, along with skin mites.

 It is also more common for rosacea to appear on individuals between the ages of 30 to 60, as well as women and fair-skinned individuals.

-- Rosacea is a chronic skin disease unrelated to acne.
-Though rosacea may cause the appearance of small puss-filled bumps on the face, it is not acne.
+- It is a chronic skin disease unrelated to acne!
+Although it may cause the appearance of small puss-filled bumps on the face, it is not acne.
 Treatments for both skin conditions are entirely different.

 - Exfoliating agents